Ishay Ribo

-Biography
+Early life

 Ishay Ribo, born on February 3, 1989 to a traditional Sephardi Jewish family in Marseille, France.
 His parents also grew up in France, having immigrated from Morocco and Algeria in their youth.
-His father began to take on more religious observance in France, and when Ribo was eight and a half years old, the family made aliyah to Israel, where the family became completely Torah-observant.
+His father began to take on more religious observance in France.
+When Ribo was eight and a half years old, the family made aliyah to Israel, where the family became completely Torah-observant.
 Early on, they resided in Kfar Adumim, where Ribo attended a national-religious elementary school.
 After six months he transferred to a Haredi Talmud Torah in Jerusalem.
-He later studied in yeshivas in Kiryat Sefer and Gilo, the latter program designed for French olim (immigrants to Israel).
-Since his marriage he studies at Midreshet Ziv, an Orthodox kollel in the Sha'arei Hesed neighborhood of Jerusalem.
+He later studied in yeshivot in Kiryat Sefer and Gilo, the latter program designed for French olim (immigrants to Israel).
+Since his marriage he has studied at Midreshet Ziv, an Orthodox kollel in the Sha'arei Hesed neighborhood of Jerusalem.

-Ribo began working on his first album shortly before enlisting in the Israeli Defense Forces for a two-year stint.
+Ribo began working on his first album at Sach HaKol Studios in Jerusalem shortly before enlisting in the Israeli Defense Forces for a two-year stint.
 He served in the Technology and Maintenance Corps, and sang in the IDF Rabbinical Choir during the last six months of his service.

-Ribo and his wife Yael have five children and reside in the Kiryat Moshe neighborhood of Jerusalem.